joshwaiam/powershell-scripts/README.md

 # powershell-scripts

-A collection of helpful Powershell scripts I've come across and had to use at one time or another
+A collection of helpful Powershell scripts I've come across and had to use at one time or another.

 ## Getting Started